A New World Table Tennis no.1

-Everyone on the tour now can see that you don't have to be Chinese to be world no.1 and if you work hard, smart and believe in yourself and your team, you can achieve the unthinkable!
+Everyone on the tour now can see that you don’t have to be Chinese to be world no.1.
+If you work smart and hard and believe in yourself and your team, you can achieve the unthinkable!

-I've always believed Dima could reach this position, I don't think he is the most talented player nor do I believe he is the best player but boy, does he possess desire.
-The new ranking system is based on current form which I like and hope to see this implemented in England.
-Dima's vision, belief and desire is unquestionably the highest I've seen in over a decade.
+I’ve always believed Dima could reach this position, I don’t think he is the most talented player nor do I believe he is the best player but boy, does he possess desire.
+The new ranking system is based on the current form of players and their playing activity.
+There are arguments for and against the new system but I’m swaying towards liking it.
+I would also hope to see this kind of ranking system implemented in England.
+Dima’s vision, belief and desire is unquestionably the highest I’ve seen in over a decade.
 Before Dima it was players like Jean-Micheal Saive, Jean-Philip Gatien and Wenger Schlager.
-These past European players where not the most gifted like Waldner, Samsonov, Karakasovic and Appelgren.
-But they possessed heart's of a lion, it was written all over their body language and beamed through their eyes like a tiger.
+These past European players were not the most gifted like Waldner, Samsonov, Karakasovic and Appelgren.
+Nevertheless these players they possessed hearts of lions.
+You could see it written all over their faces and their body language, they possessed the eyes of a tiger.

-Will seeing Dima's 'Grit' in achieving his goal, others players will be inspired and obtain that belief required to achieve greatness.
+Will seeing Dima’s ‘Grit’ in achieving his goal, push others players to be inspired and obtain that belief required to achieve greatness?